yonilurie/Etch-A-Sketch-Web/README.md

 the eraser will erase cell by cell for more accurate retouching

 the rainbow button will turn on rainbow mode, this will generate random colors for you to make your drawing pop

+HINT: the 'p' key will pause your cursor from changing drawing